dotnet/aspnetcore/docs/BuildErrors.md

 > error BUILD002: Package references changed since the last release...

-Similar to BUILD001, but this error not suppressable.
-This error only appears in servicing builds which should not change references between assemblies or packages.
+Similar to BUILD001, but this error is not suppressable.
+This error only appears in servicing builds, which should not change references between assemblies or packages.